Regulations for medium-scale research infrastructure

 Investment initiatives on medium-scale research infrastructure are selected as follows:

-a) Applicants submit their application to an association using the electronic form provided for this purpose;
+a) Applicants submit their application to an university using the electronic form provided for this purpose;

-b) The associations consult each other with a view to achieving maximum cooperation;
+b) The universities consult each other with a view to achieving maximum cooperation;

-c) The applications are assessed in accordance with the provisions of the general research and cooperation regulations of the association:
+c) The applications are assessed in accordance with the provisions of the internal regulations for medium- scale research infrastructure of the university:

-d) Each association draws up an indicative list of applications proposed for subsidies, it being understood that:
+d) Each university draws up an indicative list of applications proposed for subsidies, it being understood that:

-- the indicative list may exceed the amount available to the association by no more than two applications or by no more than 15%;
+- the indicative list may exceed the amount available to the university by no more than two applications or by no more than 15%;

 - the indicative list is accompanied by a concise justification report on each application treated, including, where appropriate, a justification of changes to applications proposed for subsidy with respect to the initially submitted applications;

-a) For each association, the FWO assesses the indicative lists taking into account the selection criteria set out in Article 9, as well as the results of the inter-association consultations;
+a) For each university, the FWO assesses the indicative lists taking into account the selection criteria set out in Article 10, as well as the results of the inter-university consultations;

-b) The FWO may ask each association administration to provide additional information on these indicative lists;
+b) The FWO may ask each university administration to provide additional information on these indicative lists;

 c) The FWO board of trustees makes a final decision on the financing to be allocated.

-The selection criteria are established in the general research and cooperation regulations of the association, as set out in Article II.12 of the Higher Education Code of 11 October 2013.
+§1.
+The selection criteria are established in the internal regulation on medium-scale research infrastructure of each university.
 The selection criteria and any changes thereto are communicated to the FWO.

 a) a description of the planned investment;